unitymakesus/eghlaw/wp-content/plugins/caldera-forms/readme.txt

 = Does Caldera Forms Have File Upload Fields? =
 The Caldera Forms form builder has two types of file upload fields.
 Basic file fields let you add file uploads to your WordPress forms using the browser's native form file fields.
 Advanced File Upload Fields are fancier form fields that you can add with our form builder.
 These form fields have a btter user interface.

  The basic File Upload Field pptions in Caldera Forms let visitors to your WordPress site upload fields allow your users to add one or more files.
-Multiple uploads can be enabled with the “Allow Multiple” option.
+Multiple uploads can be enabled with the â€œAllow Multipleâ€ option.

  These files become attachments in the WordPress media library, and can optionally be attached to emails sent with the Caldera Forms mailer.
-Attaching to emails is enabled with the “Attach To Mailer” option.
+Attaching to emails is enabled with the â€œAttach To Mailerâ€ option.

  If your form allows public submissions, care should be used with what file types are allowed.
-Allowed extensions can be entered into the “Allowed Types” option field, as a comma separated list of allowed extensions.
-For example, “jpg,png,gif” would limit to images of those types, while “pdf” would only allow PDFs.
+Allowed extensions can be entered into the â€œAllowed Typesâ€ option field, as a comma separated list of allowed extensions.
+For example, â€œjpg,png,gifâ€ would limit to images of those types, while â€œpdfâ€ would only allow PDFs.

  Native file upload fields are impossible to add custom CSS to.
 Also, while they do handle multiple file uploads, their handling off multiple files is not graceful.
 With a regular file field that is set to accept multiple files, all files must be added using the same file upload window, which is not good.